BestReviews is reader-supported and may earn an affiliate commission. Details

 OS X: This operating system is found in current generation Apple laptops.
-The latest version is macOS Mojave, and it’s offered as a free upgrade for Apple computers with recent versions of OS X. Though many of the same applications found on Windows 10 are available for macOS Mojave, an Apple computer in an all-Windows office can lead to frustration when transferring files.
+The latest version is macOS Monterey.
+Though many of the same applications found on Windows 10 and 11 are available for this Mac OS, owning and operating an Apple computer in an all-Windows office can lead to frustration when transferring files between computers and workers.

 Chrome OS: This is a good option for those who regularly use Google’s G Suite and don’t need a computer with a lot of power.
-Chromebooks act primarily as browsing machines, though some newer models are able to download apps from the Google Play store.
-Chrome OS is generally found in more affordable laptops and is straightforward to use even for first-timers.
+Chromebooks act primarily as browsing machines, though some newer models are also able to download apps from the Google Play store.
+Chrome OS is generally found in more affordable laptops and is straightforward to use, even for first-timers.

 The CPU determines the overall speed and performance of your machine.
 It does the bulk of the work and “thinking” of the computer, and its RAM allows your computer to handle multiple tasks at once.
 Both are vital to a high-performing machine that can handle a variety of tasks at once.

-The amount of space you need depends largely on what type of work you do and whether you store your files primarily on your computer or on a cloud-based service.
+The amount of space you need depends largely on what type of work you do and whether you store your files primarily on your computer or with a cloud-based service.
 Even if most of your work is kept on Dropbox or Google Drive, you will still likely access files from your computer on a daily basis.

 More is more when it comes to storage space, but you will pay a higher price for it.
 Most people can make do with 500GB, and at 1TB, you should have plenty of space for years.
 However, if you know you’ll need to store large files on your computer, you might want to consider up to 2TB or 4TB of storage.